 ^ is right-associative in Elm:

-^is also right-associative in mathematics and Elm tries to follow the rules defined in mathematics as much as possible.
+^ is also right-associative in mathematics and Elm tries to follow the rules from mathematics as much as possible.

-^was left-associative, then the end result could simply be computed by just multiplying the exponents.
+^ was left-associative, the end result could simply be computed by just multiplying the exponents.
 Let’s see some examples to understand what this means.